-At $31^{st}$ March 2021 there were 3 significant contracts in place with outstanding commitments of £9.586m, as detailed in note 15.
+At 31st March 2022 there was one significant contract in place with outstanding commitments of £6.198m, as detailed in note 15.

 The Council entered into a PFI transaction in March 2006 for the provision of school and leisure facilities at Hadley Learning Community and Queensway for £289m.